acacheung/moonshine-cms/src/pages/menu/weekend-brunch.md

         price: '24'
         title: 'Make Your Burger a VIP Burger of the Month '
     title: All-Day / All-Night Allstars
-  - description: ' All the sides & Fixin''s'
+  - description: ' All the sides & Fixin’s'
     items:
       - price: '7'
         title: 'House-cut Shoestring Fries '